-Donald Trump Is Un-Blocking Thousands Of Twitter Users He Blocked, Following A Court Order
+Donald Trump Is Unblocking Thousands Of Twitter Users He Blocked, Following A Court Order

-Donald Trump has spent parts of this week un-blocking Twitter users who have upset him, following a court order that ruled his blocking of Twitter users unconstitutional, Huffington Post is reporting.
+Donald Trump has spent parts of this week unblocking Twitter users who have upset him, following a court order that ruled his blocking of Twitter users unconstitutional, Huffington Post is reporting.

 Throughout his presidency, Trump has blocked an untold number of Twitter users – potentially thousands – from reading his posts or commenting on them.
 Some of those blocked individuals include author Stephen King, model Chrissy Teigen, and, as reported by the Inquisitr, a parody account role playing as that of a cat.